liferay/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/tasks-assigned-to-my-roles.md

 weight: 4
 ---

-## Tasks Assigned To My Roles Model
+## Model

-The following fields are currently supported:
+The following fields are currently supported for this model:

 * **completed**: whether the workflow task is completed or not.
 * **dateCompleted**: completion date of the workflow task.